-The loyalty program is the process of developing long-term relationships with the client, fostering trust and love for the store.
+The customer loyalty program is the process of developing long-term relationships with the client, fostering trust and love for the store.

 Imagine your ideal buyer.
 He often visits your store.
 Buys are not everything in a row, but only goods with high margins.
 Constantly interested in new products.
 You know his family and friends because they also buy from you.
 He never buys in other stores what he can buy from you.
 At the mention of competitors, he grimaces: “I know where it is better,” and tells everyone what is best with him.